Working Time Directive (Limitation) Bill

 Overview

-This bill aims to limit the application of the EU Working Time Directive in the UK.
-It seeks to exempt certain groups of workers and types of work from the Directive's regulations on working hours, overtime, and holiday entitlements.
+This bill aims to limit the application of the EU Working Time Directive and the associated 1998 Regulations within the UK.
+It seeks to exempt certain groups of workers and types of time from the Directive's provisions concerning working hours, aiming to provide greater flexibility for employers and employees.

 Description

-The Working Time Directive (Limitation) Bill seeks to amend existing legislation concerning working hours.
+The Working Time Directive (Limitation) Bill seeks to modify the application of existing UK law derived from the EU Working Time Directive.
 Key aspects include:

-- Opt-out provision: Employees can opt out of the Directive with their employer's agreement.
+- Opt-out for Employees: Allows employees to opt out of the Directive's provisions with their employer's agreement.

-- Exemptions for specific professions: Doctors and other health professionals are exempted from the Directive's scope.
+- Exemption for Certain Professions: Exempts doctors and other health professionals from the Directive's scope.

-- On-call time: Time spent on-call but not actively working is excluded from working time calculations.
+- On-call Time: Time spent on-call but not actively working will not count towards working hours.

-- Exclusion from certain entitlements: The Directive's restrictions will not apply to holiday and holiday pay, bonuses, or overtime calculations.
+- Exclusions from Calculations: The Directive will not apply to calculating holiday entitlements, holiday pay, bonuses, overtime pay, time spent abroad, or travel time to and from work.

 Government Spending